matbesancon/hugo-site/content/publication/conference/troppens-et-al-lip-ics-sea-2025-26/index.md

 ---
-title: Complexity of near-optimal robust versions of multilevel optimization problems
+title: Mixed-Integer Optimization for Loopless Flux Distributions in Metabolic Networks

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Hannah Troppens
 - Mathieu Besançon
-- Miguel F Anjos
+- St. Elmo Wilken
-- Luce Brotcorne
+- Sebastian Pokutta

 # Author notes (such as 'Equal Contribution')
 author_notes: []

-date: '2021-01-01'
+date: '2025-01-01'
-doi: ''
+doi: 10.4230/LIPIcs.SEA.2025.26

 # Schedule page publish date (NOT publication's date).
-publishDate: '2025-07-16T08:13:15.357110Z'
+publishDate: '2025-07-16T08:13:15.752687Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
 publication_types:
-- '2'
+- '1'

 # Publication name and optional abbreviated publication name.
-publication: '*Optimization Letters*'
+publication: '*23rd International Symposium on Experimental Algorithms (SEA 2025)*'
 publication_short: ''

 abstract: ''